-Law #1778-VI "On Amendments to the Law of Ukraine (Law #771/97) "On Safety and Quality of Food Products" (signed December 17, 2009 and effective December 30, 2009) established the mandatory labeling of food products per their GM content.
-The labels should read either "Contains GMO" or "No GMO".
+#771/97) "On Safety and Quality of Food Products" (signed December 17, 2009 and effective December 30, 2009) established the mandatory labeling of food products per their GM content."

-Law #1779-VI "On Amendments to Some Legislation of Ukraine on Providing Information About GMO Content in Food Product" (signed December 17, 2009 and effective two months after publication) relates to the Law of Ukraine #1023-12 "On Consumer Rights Protection" and mandates the development and implementation of the registration system of GM and biotech-derived products as well as food product labeling per their GMO content.
+Law #1779-VI "On Amendments to Some Legislation of Ukraine on Providing Information About GMO Content in Food Products" (signed December 17, 2009 and effective two months after publication) relates to the Law of Ukraine #1023-12 "On Consumer Rights Protection" and mandates the development and implementation of the registration system of GMOs and products derived with biotechnology as well as food product labeling per their GMO content.